MartonTurbuk/ASMT/notes/D3 assesment preparation.md

 **What happens when we execute the program:**

 1. As soon as we run the program, it loads all the Runtime classes into the Heap space.
 When the main()methods is found at line1, Java Runtime created stack memory to be used by main() method thread.
-2. We are creating primitve loval variable at line 2, so it's created and stored in the stack memory of main() method.
+2. We are creating primitive local variable at line 2, so it's created and stored in the stack memory of main() method.
 3. We are creating an Object in the 3rd line, it's created in heap memory and stack memory contains the reference for it.
 A similar process occurs when we create Memory object in the 4th line.
 4. Now when we call the foo() method in the 5th line, a block in the top of the stack is created to be used by the foo() method. since Java is pass-by-value, a new reference to Object is created in the foo() stack block in the 6th line.
 5. A string is created in the 7th line, it goes in the String pool in the heap space and a reference is created in the foo() stack space for it.